 Development in the Urban Era: Six strategies for better managing urbanisation in Asia and the Pacific

-The purpose of this new working paper by the RDI Network is to provide insight into the complexity of urbanisation and present key entry points for its better management.
+This new working paper by the RDI Network provides insight into the complexity of urbanisation and present key entry points for its better management.
 The paper argues that an integrated programming or a ‘systems’ approach to urban development assistance in Asia and the Pacific is critical to strengthening prosperity, reducing poverty, and building disaster resilience.

 Each of the six strategies presented highlight practical, tangible activities that contribute to meeting the targets within Sustainable Development Goal (SDG) 11 and other related goals from the United Nation’s 2030 Agenda.